MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/configure-communication-panel.md

 The steps for configuring a communication panel in Unified Service Desk are as follows:

 1. Create hosted control.

 2. Create action calls.

 3. Attach the action calls to events.

+4. Create window navigation rules.

-4. Add the hosted controls, actions, and events to the agent and supervisor configurations.
+5. Add the hosted controls, actions, and events to the agent and supervisor configurations.

 > [!div class="nextstepaction"]
 > [Next topic: Step 1: Create communication panel entity search forms](communication-panel-step1-create-entity-searches.md)